farajfarook/windows-keylogger/README.md

 # Windows Keylogger
-Windows Key Logger application for educational purposes
+User Mode - Windows Key Logger application for educational purposes

 This application will capture all your keyboard key press events and save it in a file in the background.!